octobercms/docs/3.x/extend/forms/relation-controller.md

 The `Backend\Behaviors\RelationController` class is a controller behavior used for easily managing complex [model](../database/model.md) relationships on a page.

 Relation behavior depends on relation types specified below.
 In order to use the relation behavior you should add the `Backend\Behaviors\RelationController` definition to the `$implement` field of the controller class.
-Also, the `$relationConfig` class property should be defined and its value should refer to the YAML file used for configuring the behavior options.
+Also, the `$relationConfig` class property should be defined and its value should refer to the YAML file used for configuring the behavior properties.

 ```php
 namespace Acme\Projects\Controllers;